Phoenicia: Important cities and colonies

 The Phoenicians were not a nation in the political sense.
 However, they were organized into independent city-states that shared a common language and culture.
 The leading city-states were Tyre, Sidon, and Byblos.
 Rivalries were expected, but armed conflict was rare.

 Numerous other cities existed in the Levant alone, many probably unknown, including Beiruta (modern Beirut) Ampi, Amia, Arqa, Baalbek, Botrys, Sarepta, and Tripolis.
-From the late tenth century BC, the Phoenicians established commercial outposts throughout the Mediterranean, with Tyre founding colonies in Cyprus, Sardinia, Iberia, the Balearic Islands, Sicily, Malta, and North Africa.
+From the late tenth century BC, the Phoenicians established commercial outposts throughout the Mediterranean, with Tyre founding colonies in Cyprus, Sardinia, Iberia, the Balearic Islands, Sicily, Malta, Morocco, and Tunisia.
 Later colonies were established beyond the Straits of Gibraltar, particularly on the Atlantic coast of Iberia.
 The Phoenicians may have explored the Canary Islands and the British Isles.
-Phoenician settlement was primarily concentrated in Cyprus, Sicily, Sardinia, Malta, northwest Africa, the Balearic Islands, and southern Iberia.
+Phoenician settlements were primarily concentrated in Cyprus, Sicily, Sardinia, Malta, the northwest Maghreb, the Balearic Islands, and southeastern Iberia.